ludvigla/semla/README.md

 - [x] : add working example to `CorSpatialFeatures`.
 Here I have provided an example for how to calculate spatial autocorrelation of genes and for principal components.

+### Spatial methods

+- [x] : `RadialDistance` can be used to calculate distances from the border of a selected region.
+This can for example be useful when looking at the increase/decrease in expression as a function of distance from a predefined region.
+Negative values points toward the center of the selected region.
+- [x] : `DisconnectComponents` can be used to disconnect spots belonging to a certain region that are spatially disconnected.
+This can for example be useful if you want to analyze disconnected a components of a particular tissue structure.
+- [ ] : Add examples in vignettes

 ### Neighborhood analysis

 - [x] : migrate `RegionNeighbours` from STUtility